l3p-cv/lost/docs/sphinx/source/designers.rst

 Each element is defined by a json object and has a *peN* (*pipeline element number*) which is the identifier of the element itself.
-All elements need also a attribute that is called *peOut* and contains a list of elements where the current element is connected to.
+All elements need also an attribute that is called *peOut* and contains a list of elements where the current element is connected to.

 The first element in the **sia_all_tools** pipeline  is a **Datasource**